sourcecred/docs/docs/beta/grain.md

   Conversely, contributors might be "overpaid", and they'll receive less Grain until the payouts have been equalized.

+A project can use a mixture of policies: e.g., "each week, distribute 10,000 grain according to an immediate policy and 15,000 grain according to a balanced policy".

 ### _“What if I contributed a lot before a small Grain distribution, and then less before a bigger Grain distribution?”_

-Since Cred is retroactive, the SourceCred algorithm will make sure your percentage is based on _all_ of your contributions compared to all existing contributions, and make sure your percentage is based on the total amount of Grain that has been issued to the community. _Ever._
+Cred is computed retroactively, and incorporates all your contributions.
+The balanced policy also considers all grain that has been issued to the community.
+So, large grain distributions with an immediate policy will not give you much reward for old contributions, but large distributions with a balanced policy will.

 ## How much is Grain worth?

+Each community can choose the price of their own Grain.
+They can choose a fixed price, or choose to make their Grain a floating financial asset and let the market decide the price; their Grain would then fluctuate in price based on supply and demand.
+They can also choose for Grain to have no monetary value, and instead only use it within their community: for example, for governance or prioritization.

+Grain is project-specific, not universal.
+Every project that uses SourceCred creates its own independent Grain token and and calls it whatever they choose.

 In the SourceCred community, Grain stays at a fixed price of \$1 per Grain.
-However, each community can choose the price of their Grain, as well as a name for their specific kind of Grain.
-In other words, Grain is project-specific, and it’s not a universal token.
-Every project that uses SourceCred creates its own independent token and calls it whatever they choose.

-As for pricing, each community can choose the price of their own Grain.
-They can choose a fixed price, or choose to make their Grain a floating financial asset and let the market decide the price; their Grain would then fluctuate in price based on supply and demand.
-They can also choose for Grain to have no monetary value, but rather value within their community.

 ## Other key properties of Grain

-### Grain is transferrable and tradeable
+### Grain is transferable and tradeable

 You can send your Grain freely to others, or exchange it as part of an agreement.
 Within a project, Grain is fungible.
 If Grain has been put on a